 Mailfence will not protect you against:

 If your device has been compromised by a malware, keylogger etc. (quite possible these days with so many strong state actor adversaries) then end-to-end encryption or other security measures are useless.
 In fact, your adversary could use your account to further spoof your identity and damage your online presence on a large scale.
 Regularly check out ‘tips’ in our blog to follow better practices.

 Unfortunately, this happens.
 If your passphrase has been compromised (let’s say via a malware, keylogger or through the use of bad practices such as writing it down somewhere or sending it in clear text) or if you have simply forgotten your passphrase, then you are in serious trouble.
 We will not be able to help you in any way, except to urge you to change your passphrase or simply revoke that key pair and use a new one.

 Such attacks are so sophisticated and complex that it is assumed that only high-level adversaries (state actors) are capable of executing them.
 In a high level Man-in-the-Middle attack against Mailfence, the adversary would turn Mailfence into a clone by, for example, forging our certificate (very hard but not impossible) or by authenticating users on false grounds.
-In order to compromise your data, the adversary would also have to fake all of the Mailfence services.
-We have maximised our protection against such attacks by getting a CA certificate which has no American certification authority in the certification chain and by offering you the possibility to verify our SSL/TLS certificate.
+In order to compromise your data, the adversary would also have to fake all Mailfence services.
+We have maximized our protection against such attacks by offering you the possibility to verify our SSL/TLS certificate.